City Crime Score

 Frequently Asked Questions

-What is the crime rate in Chico?
+What is the crime rate in Chico, and how does it compare to similar cities?

 What are the safest neighborhoods in Chico?

-Is Chico a good place to live?
+Is Chico a good place to buy a home given its crime grade?